Austin, Minnesota: Rail

 Austin was once a railroad town.
 It was a division point and the site of car shops for the Milwaukee Road, five lines of which met in Austin.
 The community was also served by the Chicago Great Western's north–south mainline for trains between the Twin Cities and Omaha.
 All lines served passengers, and the Milwaukee Road Depot was a busy station ferrying travelers to and from Austin.
 Passenger rail service on the Milwaukee Road through Austin between Calmar, Iowa and St. Paul ended in 1953, and Pullman sleeper service on the Milwaukee between Austin and Chicago ended in 1960.
 An overnight train on the Chicago Great Western between the Twin Cities and Omaha called at Austin, with the southbound coming through late in the evening and the northbound train stopping early in the morning.
 This train last ran on September 30, 1965, ending all passenger train service to Austin.
 Freight service continues on the former Milwaukee Road mainline on that railroad's successor, the Iowa, Chicago and Eastern Railroad, a subsidiary of Canadian Pacific, but the Chicago Great Western was abandoned and torn up after the Chicago and North Western Railway acquired it in 1968.

 Trails

 Austin has an extensive network of paved recreational trails for biking and hiking.
 There are several miles of bike paths extending north to Todd Park and the Jay C. Hormel Nature Center.
 There is also a mountain biking trail, completed in 2015, that hosted a Minnesota High School Cycling League competition in its inaugural year.

 Extensions to these existing non-motorized trails will connect Austin to the Blazing Star Trail (west toward Albert Lea and Myre-Big Island State Park) and the Shooting Star State Trail (east toward Rose Creek, Adams, and Leroy).
-The resulting trail system will be one of southern Minnesota's largest and was scheduled to be completed by 2018.